sawantaditi24/RoomSync/README.md

 ## Solution

 RoomSync is that better way.
 Built by students, for students, specifically for the CSULB community.
-We understand because we've been there—the late-night searches, the uncertainty, the hope that the next message will be the one that works out.
+We understand because we've been there the late-night searches, the uncertainty, the hope that the next message will be the one that works out.

 RoomSync brings everything you need into one place, designed with your actual needs in mind.
 No more jumping between platforms.
 No more guessing if a listing is still available.
 No more moving in blind, hoping for the best.
 Here's how we're changing the game: